Chief Academic Officer

 FUNDAMENTAL COMPETENCIES: The following competencies are the foundation for success in each of the Executive Core Qualifications: Interpersonal Skills, Oral Communication, Integrity/Honesty, Written Communication, Continual Learning, and Public Service Motivation.

-1. Ability to review, analyze, and evaluate K-12 academic programs across a large geographic area, and develop and implement recommendations, initiatives, new curricula, and programs to address areas in need of improvement with measurable successful outcomes.
+- Strong analytical skills to track and analyze data from K-12 academic programs across a large geographic area in order to uncover trends and develop new initiatives, curricula, and programs to address areas in need of improvement with measurable outcomes.
+Provide specific evidence of successful programs and initiatives under your leadership.

-3. Demonstrated ability to plan and develop a strong leadership team that will lead the planning, development and implementation of a strategic plan for K-12 Academic Programs that reflects the needs of the students in Indian Country.
+- Demonstrated ability to plan and develop a strong leadership team, including executive staff, principals, supervisors, teachers and other staff, that will lead the planning, development and implementation of a strategic plan for K-12 academic programs that reflects the needs of the students in Indian Country.

 A. Degree: that included or was supplemented by major study in education or in a subject-matter field appropriate to the position.

-Though candidates must possess the education or experience as identified above, candidates with a Masters or Doctorate are desirable.
+Though candidates must possess the education or experience as identified above, candidates with a Master's and/or Doctorate degrees are desirable.
 Candidates must submit documentation of their educational background to include transcripts, licenses, or other appropriate documentation and experience must be clearly identified in the application or resume.

-Indian Preference Policy: Preference in filling vacancies is given to qualified Indian candidates in accordance with the Indian Preference Act of 1934 (title 25, USC Section 472).
+Preference in filling vacancies is given to qualified Indian candidates in accordance with the Indian Reorganization Act of 1934 (Title 25, USC, Section 472).
 Verification Form BIA-4432 must be submitted with the application if claiming Indian Preference.
+Indian Preference eligibles not currently employed in Federal service may be appointed under the Excepted Service Appointment Authority Schedule A, 213.3112(a)(7).
+Consideration will be given to Non-Indian applicants in the absence of qualified Indian Preference eligibles.
+For more information about Indian preference or to obtain BIA Form 4432 application instructions, please visit:https://www.bia.gov/jobs